MerginMaps/server/development.md

 ### Running with remote debugger
 If you want to run the application with remote debugger, you can use debug compose file with attatched source code and reload.
-It starts a debugpy session on port 5678 you cat attach to.
+It starts a debugpy session on port 5678 you can attach to.

 ```shell
 docker compose -f docker-compose.yml -f docker-compose.debug.yml up